Nakshatra46/chain-auditor/README.md

 # Chain-Mind Auditor

-Task 2 (Data/ML track) — a tool that pulls contract data off Etherscan and runs it through a rule-based checker to flag sketchy patterns (self-destruct, delegatecall, hidden blacklists, that kind of thing) without needing an LLM in the loop.
+Task 2- a tool that pulls contract data off Etherscan and runs it through a rule-based checker to flag sketchy patterns (self-destruct, delegatecall, hidden blacklists, that kind of thing) without needing an LLM in the loop.

-I went with plain pattern-matching instead of wiring up an LLM — mainly because I wanted the flags to be explainable.
+I went with plain pattern-matching instead of wiring up an LLM mainly because I wanted the flags to be explainable.
 If the script says "selfdestruct found," I want to be able to point at the exact line of regex that caught it, not hand-wave at a model's output.
 Full reasoning